oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #14 Janury 2022
 Continued to try to get the group108aRsLSTM.py script to run, however the script may be too memory-intensive.
 Currently unclear on how to transfer this previously written software into my project.
 The specific file that will actually convert a WAV file to CSV file using the model is also unclear as there isn't much direction from the README file they provided.

+#17 January 2022
+Changed the axis of the to change the negative zero value.
+Modifided the demo code in the model project so that it now creates a CSV file with valence and arousal values.